-Known for their signature bottle with the hand dipped red wax, historic Maker’s Mark Distillery provides a beautiful landscape and informative tour that takes you through multiple buildings and includes a sit down tasting.
+Known for their signature bottle with the hand dipped red wax, historic Maker’s Mark Distillery provides a beautiful landscape and informative tour that takes you through multiple buildings and includes a sit-down tasting.

-At the end of your hour long tour, you will step under an incredible, GORGEOUS display of Chihuly glass before you enter into the gift shop.
+At the end of your hour long tour, you will step under an incredible, GORGEOUS display of Chihuly glass before you enter the gift shop.
 I love art and bourbon, which made this combination even more amazing.